 “Only let your conduct be worthy of the gospel of Christ, so that whether I come and see you or am absent, I may hear of your affairs, that you stand fast in one spirit, with one mind striving together for the faith of the gospel.”

 Now Paul turned to an exhortation.
 This challenge to the Philippians runs from verse 27 to verse 30.
-It is a plea to match our life with our belief.
+It is a plea to match our life with our beliefs.

 “Only let your conduct be worthy of the gospel of Christ”

-There are some things that may not be sinful or evil but that do not reflect positively on the gospel.
+Some things may not be sinful or evil, but that does not reflect positively on the gospel.
 It is incongruous or inconsistent with the gospel.
 It does not mix with the gospel.

 Our life should match the gospel.

-Our conduct should reflect positively to a lost world.
+Our conduct should reflect positively on a lost world.
 We should conduct our lives like citizens of heaven rather than hell.
 We have a heavenly origin and destiny.
-We are to live heavenly lives on earth representing the Sovereign King Jesus.
+We are to live heavenly lives on earth, representing the Sovereign King Jesus.
 Does our life correspond to the gospel?